logicalclocks/hops-util-py/Development.rst

 The recommended way to run the unit tests is to use the Dockerized Linux workspace via the Makefile provided at :code:`docker/Makefile`.
 The commands below will build the Docker image, start a running container with your local hops-util-py source code mounted into it from the host at :code:`/hops`.
-A python 3.6 environment is available in the container at :code:`/hops_venv3.6/`, and a python 2.7 environment at :code:`/hops_venv2.7`.
+A python 3.6 environment is available in the container at :code:`/hops_venv3.6/`.
 Moreover, the commands below will also open a BASH shell into it (you must have GNU Make and Docker installed beforehand (:code:`sudo apt-get install docker.io`)):

 .. code-block:: bash